fboschetty/MAGEMinEnsemble/docs/src/intensive_variables.md

 - Iron-Wüstite (`"iw"`)
 - Carbon-Carbon Monoxide (`"cco"`)

 If an oxygen fugacity buffer is set, there must be sufficient `"O"` or `"Fe2O3"` defined in the bulk composition to saturate the system at that buffer.
 Excess `"O"` or `"Fe2O3"` will be removed.
 The oxygen (`"O"`) content is set to be equal to `"Fe2O3"`.
 Therefore both `"O"` and `"Fe2O3"` should not be defined in the bulk composition.
+For further detail see [Controlling Oxygen Fugacity](@ref).

 Assigning a constant oxygen fugacity buffer:

 ```Julia
 # Assign a constant oxygen fugacity at the QFM buffer
 constant_inputs = OrderedDict(
     "buffer" => "qfm"
 )
 ```

 Running simulations with different buffers:

 ```Julia
 # Assign a variable oxygen fugacity at the QFM and NNO buffers
 variable_inputs = OrderedDict(